stnolting/neorv32/README.md

 ### Instruction Cycles

-The NEORV32 CPU is based on a multi-cycle architecture.
-Each instruction is executed in a sequence of several consecutive micro operations.
-Hence, each instruction requires several clock cycles to execute.
+The NEORV32 CPU is based on two-stages pipelined architecutre.
+Each stage uses a multi-cycle processing scheme.
+Hence, each instruction requires several clock cycles to execute (2 cycles for ALU operations, ..., 40 cycles for divisions).
 The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.

 Please note that the CPU-internal shifter (e.g. for the `SLL` instruction) as well as the multiplier and divider of the `M` extension use a bit-serial approach and require several cycles for completion.

-The following table shows the performance results for successfully running 2000 CoreMark iterations.
+The following table shows the performance results for successfully running 2000 CoreMark iterations, which reflects a pretty good "real-life" work load.
 The average CPI is computed by dividing the total number of required clock cycles (all of CoreMark – not only the timed core) by the number of executed instructions (`instret[h]` CSRs).
 The executables were generated using optimization `-O2`.